Skopelos Carnival Apokries In Apokries Customs In Island Carnival Carnival Celebration Greek Carnival

 mon thelo ena loukoumi kai ena gliko kafe

-Gathering in Gyftorema, Christos, and Mylos, the “Bramdes” continue their festivities, singing and dancing.
+(Let’s go to the coffee shop across the street.
+I’m going to take you out to the café, for soumada and nargile… I don’t want the soumada, and I don’t want the argyle I just want a loukoumi and a sweet coffee…) Gathering in Gyftorema, Christos, and Mylos, the “Bramdes” continue their festivities, singing and dancing.
 Generous homeowners open their doors to offer traditional Skopelos sweets such as rice pudding (rizogalo), galaktoboureko, and abundant wine.

 These costumes symbolized a wedding procession, with a male figure portraying the role of the bride.
 Everyone is participating and engaging in satirical portrayals of various characters.
 Amidst singing, they indulge in the popular “indecent” and non-conventional carnival songs, all while enjoying their drinks happily.
 Referred to as “Kales” by the locals of Skopelos, these revelers emerged on the last Sunday of Apokria.

 On the last Sunday of Carnival in Skopelos, the locals celebrate the custom of the Trata.
 People dressed up as masquerades to carry a boat made of reeds and wood, the Trata.
-Those who carry the trawl are called mutzourides, since they have smudge faces with black paint.
+Those who carry the trawl are called mutzourides, since they have smudged faces with black paint.
 Along the way, the whole bunch sings songs, drinks, and teases the bystanders.
 The masqueraders, for example, hold nets and catch any passers-by.
 Trata followers are also in disguise.
 The housewives again treat passers-by to rice pudding and wine.
-The whole procession ends up at the beach where they will put the Trata in the sea.
-The feasting and dancing lasts until the early hours of the morning.
+The whole procession ends up at the beach, where they will put the Trata in the sea.
+The feasting and dancing last until the early hours of the morning.
 This custom has its roots in the attacks of the terrible pirates on the Aegean islands.

 Skopelos folks, on Clean Monday, keep the tradition going by painting a blue cross on their foreheads and sticking a hyacinth twig in their ears.
 They eat lightly and lent food and drink wine at the beaches, in their homes, and out in the fields.

-Blash from the Past – APOKRIES IN SKOPELOS
+Blash from the Past – Apokries in Skopelos

-Customs in Skopelos
+Customs In Skopelos

+The significance of these occasions was so profound among the people of Skopelos that even those who worked abroad, such as sailors, shipbuilders, and builders, made it a point to return home specifically to celebrate the local customs and revelries of Carnival.
 Overall, Apokries on Skopelos Island is a time of jubilation, creativity, and community spirit.
 It offers residents and visitors alike the opportunity to revel in the rich cultural heritage of Greece while forging cherished memories that will last a lifetime.
 Whether participating in parades, indulging in delicious food, or simply soaking in the festive atmosphere, Apokries on Skopelos is a celebration not to be missed.
 Greek Carnival Traditions and Carnival Celebration on Skopelos Island are a must.